Powsin: History

 The oldest known records of Powsin, then known as Powsino date to 13th century.
 It was a farming community owned by Bogusza Miecławic of the clan of Doliwa, the voivode of Łęczyca.
 In 1258, he gave its ownership to the St. John the Baptist Archcathedral in Wrocław, which was later approved by duke Siemowit I, ruler of the Duchy of Masovia.
 In 1283, bishop Albertus gave the settlement to Mokołaj Ciołek, the castellan of Wizna, in exchange for Szawłowice near Gniezno.
 In 1398, Elżbieta Ciołkowska, widow after Andrzej Ciołek, castellan of Czersk, founded in Powsin the construction the St. Andrew the Apostle and St. Elizabeth.
 In 1410, it became a seat of a new parish.
-The wooden building most likely was burned down during the Northen War in the 1650s.
+The wooden building most likely was burned down during the Northern War in the 1650s.

 In the 15th century, in the area was also founded the village of Lisy, and in the 16th century, Latoszki.

 The descendants of the Ciołek family adopted surname Powsiński, and owned the village intol 1677, when it was sold to king John III Sobieski, ruler of the Polish–Lithuanian Commonwealth, whom incorporated it into the Wilanów Estate.
 It was later bought by Elżbieta Helena Sieniawska in 1720s, whom in 1725, founded the construction of the St. Elizabeth Church.
 Between 1803 and 1815, its parson was Jan Paweł Woronicz, who would later become the primate of Poland.
 In 1720, nearby was also founded a cemetery.

 In 1831, in the area was founded the village of Kępa Latoszkowa.
 By the 19th century, there was also present Zamość.

 Following the abolition of serfdom in 1864, Powsin and surrounding it were incorporated into the municipality of Wilanów.

 In 1896, in Powsiny was opened a narrow-gauge railway station of the Wilanów Railway, at the line connecting Mokotów and Piaseczno, and later extended to Klarysew.
 On 16 July 1939, a two trains collided with each other in Powsin, resulting in deaths of 10 people, and over 200 being injured.